 It’s been chilly, damp and drizzly in Portland lately.
-With weather like this, I want nothing more than a warm and hearty one-dish meal.
-To me, this one kind of tastes like a mixture of Thanksgiving and shepherd’s pie, and it’s straight up healthy comfort food.
+With weather like this, I want nothing more than a warm and hearty one-dish meal like this herbed turkey potato stew.
+It tastes like a mixture of Thanksgiving and shepherd’s pie, and is straight up healthy comfort food.
 It’s an especially great meal to have after a hard training session since it’s full of good starchy carbohydrates.
 If you’re not a regular potato eater, add more sweet potato or use butternut squash instead.
 Make it what you need it to be for you and most importantly, enjoy!

 - 1 Tbsp extra virgin olive oil or grass-fed butter